Temper-Then-Tilt: Principled Unlearning for Generative Models through Tempering and Classifier Guidance: Experiments

 \textbf{Runtime.} Since \alg trains the classifier head on pooled hidden states from the frozen base model, each sample’s feature representation needs to be computed only once.
 These fixed vectors then act as inputs for the surrogate classification task, eliminating repeated forward and backward passes through the full network required by fine-tuning.

-Table~\ref{tab:tofu-runtimes} reports the runtimes of each method at the number of training epochs which correspond to the results shown in Table~\ref{tab:tofu-combined}.
+Table~\ref{tab:tofu-runtimes} shows runtimes for the numbers of epochs for the results in Table~\ref{tab:tofu-combined} for each method.
 For fair comparison, we implemented \alg within the OpenUnlearning codebase using the baseline data-loading logic, performing forward passes through the base model for each batch; we refer to this as \emph{\alg (na{\"i}ve)}.
 To illustrate the full efficiency potential, we also preprocess a full epoch of data, storing pooled hidden states as input vectors, and record the classifier training time on these saved representations.
 We report these runtimes as \emph{\alg (preprocessed)}, showing that \alg can unlearn in a small fraction of the time required by full fine-tuning baselines.